Join Our Team

 Please click below to read more about the role and view the application documents.

-Note - This vacancy is for students studying on Sunderland campus only and not London campus.
-London campus students need to visit the London section of our website https://www.sunderlandsu.co.uk/london/your-union/su-jobs.
+Note: This vacancy is for students studying on the Sunderland campus only, not the London campus.

 This is an exciting opportunity to help shape a brand-new role at Your SU.
 A review of our democratic structures indicated the need for Your SU to make a clear shift from the more traditional styles of SU democracy, facilitating instead, a community organising model.